ConservationMetrics/map-packer/README.md

 To get started, copy `.env.example` to `.env` and add your database and table information, authentication, and a Mapbox access token.

-**Database:** Provide your database information in the relevant variables.
-To use SQLite instead of Postgres, set `SQLITE` to `YES` and provide a path value for `SQLITE_DB_PATH` (you can ignore `DATABASE` and the `DB_` ones).
+**Database:** Provide your database information in the relevant variables, including the table where offline map data is stored.

-**Authentication strategy:** GuardianConnector Views supports three different authentication strategies: auth0, password (from an environmental var) with JWT key, or none.
+**Authentication strategy:** MapPacker supports three different authentication strategies: auth0, password (from an environmental var) with JWT key, or none.
 Set your authentication strategy in `NUXT_ENV_AUTH_STRATEGY`.

 * If you are using an auth0 strategy, then you need to provide a domain, client ID, client secret, audience, and base URL.
 * If you are using a password strategy, then you need to provide a password, and secret JWT key.

 **Vue API key:** Generate an API key to add to request headers made by the Nuxt front end.

-**Mapbox access token:** Provide an access token to be used across the application for authenticating with Mabpox maps.
-(As of this moment, we are assuming that one token is sufficient for all maps views used, but we can revisit this if needed.)
+**Mapbox access token:** Provide an access token to be used across the application for authenticating with Mapbox maps.

 ## Build Setup

 ```bash